 Engine specs comparison

-• The Husqvarna 350BT's engine displacement of 50.2cc is dwarfed by the 64.8cc of the Stihl BR 600.
-While the latter uses way more fuel per stroke, it is in turn far more powerful.
+• The engine displacement of the Husqvarna 350BT, at 50.2cc, pales in comparison to the 64.8cc of the Stihl BR 600.
+As a result, the latter may consume notably more fuel per stroke, resulting in significantly enhanced power.

 • Each of these blowers requires a fuel/oil mix to operate, as the Husqvarna 350BT features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.